sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Mandatory
 * - You must ensure the TRE has a process in place for applying security updates for software used for configuring and running infrastructure, as well as any anti-virus/malware.
   - This includes any software used for remote desktop portals, databases, webapps, creating and destroying compute infrastructure, configuration management, or software used for monitoring the TRE.
-    Doing so will ensure that the latest software patches are installed and reduce the risk of expoitable vulnerabilities in the TRE infrastructure.
   - Mandatory
 ```